Shai Dahan: Life and career

 In January 2012 the Borås Art Museum invited Dahan for a solo exhibition to run from May until September 2012.
 The exhibition was the first time the museum invited an artist with a graffiti/street-art background to do an exhibition.
 As part of the museum exhibit, Dahan was invited by the city of Borås to add a permanent mural in the city center for their bi-annual International Sculpture Festival.
 The mural of two running Dala Horses at the city center at Sandvallplats eventually was used on the publication cover for the city of Borås quarterly magazine for the end quarter of 2012.

 In May 2012, Dahan travelled to Bethlehem in palestinian territories.
 The trip was documented for a documentary film titled "Art on the Seam" and produced by David Freid and is due to release in late 2012.
 Dahan painted a large 5 meter mural of an Arab bedouin on the West Bank Barrier wall in Bethlehem after spending 3 days in palestinian territories.
 In October 2012, Dahan gave a keynote at TEDx Gotebörg titled "Beyond Borders."
 His keynote at TEDx was about his trip to Palestine and the mural he painted there.

-In December 2012, Shai was awarded in the city of Borås (Sweden) to create a two-meter United Buddy Bear.
-The sculpture was hand painted by Shai with the Swedish Dala Horse patterns that he normally combines to his artworks.
+In December 2012, Dahan was awarded in the city of Borås (Sweden) to create a two-meter United Buddy Bear.
+The sculpture was hand painted by Dahan with the Swedish Dala Horse patterns that he normally combines to his artworks.
 The Buddy Bear was then revealed at a ceremony and installed permanently at the city tourist bureau.
-The city also introduced a limited edition mini versions of the bear Shai created.
+The city also introduced a limited edition mini versions of the bear Dahan created.
 The edition mini bears were awarded to local sponsors of the Borås Buddy Bear Mini Festival.

-In 2013, Shai co-founded EAST 39th, a Men'swear clothing branch based in Sweden.
+In 2013, Dahan co-founded EAST 39th, a Menswear clothing branch based in Sweden.
 The brand designs, markets, and distributes men fashion apparel across Scandinavia.

 In 2014 Dahan curated No Limit Borås Street Art Festival in Borås, Sweden.
 The festival, which was first announced in September 2013, composed of both international Street-Artists as well as Swedish artists.
 Artists who participated in the first No Limit festival included Natalia Rak (Poland), ECB Hendrik (Germany), Kobra (Brazil), Etam Cru (Poland), Ollio (Sweden), Carolina Falkholt (Sweden), Ekta (Sweden), Issac Cordal (Spain).Peeta (Italy) and The London Police (Netherlands).